Poisonous Plants in Vermont

 Young false hellebore (credit Craig K. Hunt under CC BY-NC-ND 4.0)

 False hellebore (Veratrum viride) is a leafy plant native to Vermont that comes up very early in the spring.
 False hellebore can be found almost anywhere in Vermont, like backyards, forests, roadsides, or anywhere there is wet soil.
 It is also known by other common names such as Indian poke, Indian hellebore, American white hellebore, or bunchflowers.
-Some people may call false hellebore skunk cabbage.
+Some people may call false hellebore "skunk cabbage."

 The Health Department advises people foraging for ramps to know how to correctly identify them.